NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

     ./make-dist.py last-completed-run/install

-Building the Documentation
+Building the documentation
 --------------------------

 The ASP documentation is encoded in ReStructured Text and is built with the Sphinx-Doc system (https://www.sphinx-doc.org) with sphinxcontrib-bibtex (https://sphinxcontrib-bibtex.readthedocs.io).

-See the note earlier in the text for how to use conda to fetch these packages.
+These packages are already part of the `asp_deps` environment, but can be downloaded separately.

 Note that in order to build the PDF (but not the HTML) document a full LaTeX distribution is also necessary, which is not installable with conda at this time, and whose installation may be specific to your system.

 The ``docs`` directory contains the root of the documentation.
 Running ``make html`` and ``make latexpdf`` there will create the HTML and PDF